 Electronic Devices To Pack For Portugal

-- Plug Adaptors – For charging USB devices, it’s useful to get a Koppla 3-port USB charger from IKEA.
-The Swedish company has 2 branches in Lisbon and 1 in Oporto.
+- Plug Adaptors – For charging USB devices, it’s useful to get a Småhagel 3-port USB charger from IKEA.

 - Portugal mainly uses the same 2-pin plug as many other European countries, including Spain and Germany.
 The ‘Type F’ (or ‘Schuko’ plug), it has round terminals and grounding pins on the side.
 The related ‘Type C’ and ‘Type E’ plugs also work in these sockets.